UBC-MDS/DSCI-532_2025_5_vessel-vision/CONTRIBUTING.md

 * Consistency is important!
 Members are expected to ensure homogeneity of style, formatting, and naming conventions.

 ## Code of Conduct
-Please note that this project is released with a Code of Conduct.
+Please note that this project is released with a Code of Conduct and it can be got [here](https://github.com/UBC-MDS/DSCI-532_2025_5_vessel-vision/blob/main/CODE_OF_CONDUCT.md).
 By contributing to this project, you agree to abide by its terms.

 ### Attribution
 These contributing guidelines were inspired by the [Breast_Cancer_Predictor_Project](https://github.com/ttimbers/breast_cancer_predictor).